 - Bursting with Flavor: The tangy sourdough pairs beautifully with the savory crunch of everything bagel seasoning, making every bite irresistible.

-- Versatile and Crowd-Pleasing: Perfect as a side dish, snack, or base for sandwiches, this focaccia shines at every meal and wows guests effortlessly!
+- Versatile and Crowd-Pleasing: This simple sourdough bread recipe is perfect as a side dish, snack, or base for sandwiches, this focaccia shines at every meal and wows guests effortlessly!

 - All-Purpose Flour: Provides the essential structure and base for the focaccia, creating a light and airy texture.